BirdsEyeAI/BirdsEyeAI/README.md

 -NextJS

 <h2>:fire: What am I passionate about?</h2>
-I'm passionate about open-source technologies and leveraging AI to drive meaningful connections between people and the technologies they love.
+I'm passionate about open-source technologies and finding innovative ways to leverage AI to drive meaningful connections between people and the technologies they love.

 My work revolves around creating innovative user-centric platforms that prioritize user-experiences through real-world solutions.